schuchard/angular-service-worker/README.md

 ### Register a new service worker configuration

-This will update the service worker to the dist folder.
-With `yarn start` running you can reload the page and pick up the service worker update.
+This will update the service worker config file, `ngsw.json`, in the `dist` folder.

+After making a change to `ngsw-config.json` and with `yarn start` running you can run this command, reload the page, and the client will register the new service worker changes.

 ```shell
 yarn ngsw